calvinmcelvain/ai-irpd/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+This project is licensed under the Apache license 2.0 License.
 See the `LICENSE` file for more details.

 ## Contact